Sabique-Islam/Sabique-Islam/README.md

 ---

-## **Currently Working On:** Sentiment Analysis in C
+- Currently Working on a CLI for Sentiment Analysis in C.

-- Building an NLP toolkit in C to analyze sentence sentiments.

 ---